irena-flextool/flextool/docs/reference.md

   - Stochastic parameters:

     - *stochastic_branches*: 4D-map to set up the stochastic branches, their weights and to choose which of them are realized.
-Read 'How to use stochastics' before using.
+See 'How to use stochastics' for more information.

   - For commercial solvers: